kimbring2/godot_ai_cpp/README.md

 # Introduction
 Training Godot game agent using the Deep Learning at the C++.
-It provides more speed training than the GDScript.
+It provides faster training speed than the GDScript.

 # Game Description
 The agent can obtain the score by collecting the coin during 20 second.
 The Action is consist of the left, right, up, and down.